LinaOdeh04/LinaOdeh04/README.md

 - 🗄️ Working with SQL Server & database design
 - 🌐 Familiar with HTML & CSS for simple frontend
 - 🧪 Interested in Software Testing (QA)
-- ⚔️ Inspired by *Attack on Titan* — fighting bugs like Titans

 ---